Vochenblatt: History

 In 1948, the newspaper became the de facto organ of the United Jewish People's Order.
 Gershman served as general secretary of UJPO.
 UJPO cut its ties and financial relationship with the newspaper when it severed its affiliation to the Communist Party of Canada (then known as the Labor-Progressive Party) at the end of 1956.
+In 1959, former Vochenblatt editor Sam Lipshitz joined Salsberg in leaving UJPO to form the New Fraternal Jewish Association, with Lipshitz editing the new organization's newsletter, Fraternally Yours from 1960 until 2000.

 In its later years, Vochenblat was published biweekly, rather than every week.